Floby/node-ka-ching/README.md

 does exactly the same thing if `useStale` is not set.

 This is useful when using invalidation as shown below.
-If your resource becomes invalid but you still want to reploy rapidly, you can use a stale version of it.
+If your resource becomes invalid but you still want to reply rapidly, you can use a stale version of it.

 Invalidation